Ten topics to Discuss on “Contingency Day.”

 9. Discuss funeral arrangements.

 Many of us still say “If I die” rather than “When I die.”
-Facing death is difficult, but it is the courageous thing to do.
+Facing death is difficult, but it is a courageous thing to do.
 If funeral arrangements are discussed and agreed upon, the survivor will feel so much more at ease during that difficult time.

 10. Design your financial education program for the year.